RikudouSage/SlackChatGPT/README.md

 ## Removing

 If you want to remove this bot from your AWS account, it's as simple as running: `serverless remove`.

+## Deploying somewhere else

+If you don't want to deploy to AWS, it's a little more involved than just running one command, but I'll always try to make it easy to deploy anywhere.

+For convenience, you can switch the app between multiple modes where services will be enabled and disabled based on the mode, you can switch the mode by setting the `APP_MODE` env variable to one of the supported values (see [App\Enum\AppMode](src/Enum/AppMode.php) for available values).

+You can also set the APP_MODE to an empty string, in which case you have to configure everything yourself, which makes sense if your setup is more exotic.

+For deploying outside AWS, I recommend setting the `APP_MODE` to `redis`, setting `REDIS_HOST` to a correct value and either building using the provided [Dockerfiles](docker/redis-mode) or manually deploying on a server having PHP 8.2 installed (you can check the required extensions by running `composer check-platform-reqs`).
+Note that if you deploy without using Docker you also need to run the Symfony messenger consuming the `async` transport, and ensure that ít doesn't fail.

+Read more in the [Symfony documentation](https://symfony.com/doc/current/messenger.html).

+### Building the docker files

+There are two Dockerfiles to be built in Redis mode — the api and the worker.

+API: `docker build -f docker/redis-mode/api.Dockerfile -t slack-chat-gpt-api .`

+Worker: `docker build -f docker/redis-mode/worker.Dockerfile -t slack-chat-gpt-worker .`

+The API image runs the webserver on port 80, map it to whatever port you want.

+Note that the worker will exit from time to time when it consumes too much memory;
+your orchestration tool should be prepared to restart the container.